 - Let children try things on their own, stepping in only when needed.

-- Avoid hovering or giving constant instructions—this can make children feel anxious or unsure.
+- Avoid hovering or giving constant instructions – this can make children feel anxious or unsure.

-🔍 Why it matters: If a child is stopped from exploring, or made to feel afraid of mistakes, they may develop anxious attachment, where they fear failure or disapproval.
-On the other hand, freedom paired with support builds confidence and trust – not just in others, but in themselves.
+If a child is stopped from exploring, or made to feel afraid of mistakes, they may develop anxious attachment, where they fear failure or disapproval.

 2. Make Sure Your Child Feels Seen and Understood